MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sm-2016.md

 The order of your upgrades is important.
 Perform the upgrade steps in the following order:

-1. Backup your databases and your management packs.
+1. Back up your databases and your management packs.
 See the sections **Backing Up Service Manager Databases** and **Backing Up Unsealed Management Packs** in the [Disaster Recovery Guide for System Center 2016 - Service Manager](../scsm/disaster-recovery.md).

 2. Start with the data warehouse management server.
 You will be stopping the data warehouse jobs, and you won't be able to start them again until after you've completed the upgrade.